cassnutt/Movie_Predictions_Project/README.md

 # Project Description:

-Here I analyzed movie and video game data to generate a few recommendations for Microsoft's new interest in movie making.
+An analysis of movie and video game data to generate a few recommendations for Microsoft's new interest in movie making.

 # Data Used: